Why are There Bubbles in My Water Bottle

 Are bubbles in my water bottle a sign that something is wrong with the water?

-No, the presence of bubbles does not necessarily mean that the water is contaminated.
 The bubbling effect is most likely due to the buildup of carbon dioxide gas as the water is exposed to air.

 Can I still drink water from my bottle if there are bubbles in it?